w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 The node architectural design for parachains and solo chains is similar to that of the relay chain, with the runtime code being a Wasm blob that is stored in chain state.
-Solo chains built with Polkadot SDK, which are blockchains that have a native consensus mechanism that is independent of the relay chain's consensus, are able to be update with whatever governance that solo chain has implemented.
-This could either be a governance system like [OpenGov](./learn-polkadot-opengov.md), or a simple sudo/multisig setup.
+Solo chains built with Polkadot SDK, which are blockchains that have a native consensus mechanism that is independent of the relay chain's consensus, can be updated through an on-chain governance system like [OpenGov](./learn-polkadot-opengov.md) or a simple sudo/multisig setup.

 Parachains must notify the relay chain whenever a new upgrade is to be enacted.
 This is done using two key extrinsics: